criticallycode/criticallycode.github.io/index.md

 ##### CIAFR-10 Classification - Transfer Learning - (PyTorch)

+Classification done on the CIFAR-10 dataset.
+The notebook attached to the repo also serves as a tutorial for image classification with PyTorch.

 [Project Title 1 - Nonfunctional Link](http://reddit.com)

 <img src="coffee.jpg" width="300">

 ##### Fruit Classification - (PyTorch)

+Classification carried out on a dataset of over 100 fruits.
+The model is a custom model inheriting from nn.Module.

 [Project Title 1 - Nonfunctional Link](http://reddit.com)